iceberg12/Udacity_selfDrivingCarP8/README.md

 (3) If there is an error in the car position estimation (-1 m to the right), this error will be introduced systematically to all particle measurements through the position transformation at the beginning of Step 3 (shift all particles to the right).
 Nearest neighbor does not take care of this pattern but search nearest landmarks for individual particles.

 (4) Complexity is O(mn) where m, n are the numbers of landmarks and particles.

+Now, another important thing we need to do in Step 3 is resampling particles based on their weights.
+This means we resample with replacement based on the particle weights.
+Accurate particles will survive and inaccurate ones must die (sorry!).
+So the number of particles still stay the same, but their positions will scatter off due to the Gaussian error we introduce in every prediction step in Step 1.

 ## Implementation
 The directory structure of this repository is as follows: